 The winner of the award will give a keynote address at September’s VISTA conference in Toronto, Canada.

-In 2015 the award was presented to Professor Jennifer Mactavish in recognition of her role in the re-inclusion of athletes with an intellectual impairment into the Paralympic programme.
+The 2015 IPC Scientific Award was presented to Professor Jennifer Mactavish in recognition of her role in the re-inclusion of athletes with an intellectual impairment into the Paralympic programme.

 The Canadian, who is the Dean of the Yeates School of Graduate Studies at Ryerson University, served as the leading member joint IPC – International Sports Federation for Persons with an Intellectual Disability (INAS) Taskforce that provided the framework for the “Eligibility Classification Research” project.